Algebraic diagrammatic construction (ADC)#

 myadc.method_type = "ea"

-The adc module can be used to perform calculations of IP’s and EA’s of closed- and open-shell molecules starting with the RHF and UHF reference wavefunctions, leading to the RADC(n) and UADC(n) methods, respectively.
-[40] See Self-consistent field (SCF) methods to learn more about the different reference wavefunctions.
+The adc module can be used to compute EE’s, IP’s, and EA’s for closed- and open-shell molecules starting with the restricted (RHF) or unrestricted (UHF) Hartree-Fock reference wavefunctions using the RADC or UADC modules.
+Additionally, open-shell ADC calculations can be carried out using the restricted open-shell (ROHF) reference wavefunction, which are supported by the UADC module.
+See Self-consistent field (SCF) methods to learn more about the different reference wavefunctions.

 Shown below is an example of the IP- and EA-UADC(2) calculations for the open-shell OH radical: